jee00609/AWS_Foundational/개념 모음/Amazon CloudFront.md

 A company is building an application that needs to deliver images and videos globally with minimal latency. <br/>Which approach can the company use to accomplish this in a cost effective manner?

 -> Deliver the content through Amazon CloudFiont

+### NO.228
+Which AWS service securely delivers data, videos , applications, and APIS to users globally with low latency and high transfer speeds?